For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.

 - 2 Timothy 1:7

-Children's Ministry Reopening
+Children's Ministry Plan

 While we have always put enormous effort into health and safety, we are implementing some new policies in accordance with many of the best practices from the CDC, WHO, and local health authorities.

 Overview of Health Safety Policies